CompletelyUnbelievable/ChangeOutage/BetterDiscord101/PseudoCSS/README.md

 When it comes to the before and after elements they always require content as a style even if that content does not contain anything.
 If it does not contain content then the before and after elements will not be rendered at all.

 The before and after elements are extremely useful in limited situations, one such situation is when you are confined to only modifing the CSS or making a javascript plugin.
-Since javascript requires more from the developer, whatever can be done through CSS alone will be done through CSS. <a href="https://github.com/CompletelyUnbelievable/ThemeResource/blob/master/ChangeOutage/raw/Outage.css">Take a look at the CSS I wrote to change both the contents and insert an image to the discord outage area</a>, before and after elements are used to both remove and add both text and images all from the CSS itself.
+Since javascript requires more from the developer, whatever can be done through CSS alone will be done through CSS. <a href="https://github.com/CompletelyUnbelievable/ThemeResource/blob/master/ChangeOutage/raw/Outage.css">Take a look at the CSS I wrote to change both the contents and insert an image to the discord outage area</a>, before and after elements are used to both hide and add text and images all from the CSS itself.
 Here's an image of it in action:

 ![Puts the Better Discord Logo inside the outage symbol or area](https://raw.githubusercontent.com/CompletelyUnbelievable/ThemeResource/master/ChangeOutage/Images/image.png)